 University is a place where new beginnings are started, friendships flourish, and rigorous learning is undertaken (by that, I mean studying when you should be sleeping, and sleeping when you should be studying).
 But did you know, it’s also a place where you can make real, meaningful changes to your education and campus life through being a Student Representative?

 While student representatives may exude an aura of power, confidence and leadership- there’s nothing too mysterious about them or the roles they have at the university.
 Whilst they do have magical powers in the form of discussion and debate and can perform spells and wizardry to host numerous events for our benefit- that’s merely a perk that comes with the role and a year or so of experience- and it’s a pretty cool perk that anyone can sign up for!

 To put it simply, student representatives are you- a student- but one in a position of leadership and influence at the university.
 They get to be involved in important discussions about university changes and are the voice of the students in these higher-level discussions and meetings that directly impact your education.

 They organise and run activities, workshops and events to build your skills and help you have fun, they support societies and clubs from Quidditch to Dance, and know all the best support and advice services that uni has to offer like the back of their hands.
 They also undertake loads of professional development and bring real change to campus life.

-Current UNSA President, Luka Harrison, shared that “I see the main part of my job as facilitating opportunities for students to seek positive changes around the University – whether that be through implementing programs, changing the way things are taught, achieving social change or anything in between.”
+Ex-UNSA President, Luka Harrison, shared that “I see the main part of my job as facilitating opportunities for students to seek positive changes around the University – whether that be through implementing programs, changing the way things are taught, achieving social change or anything in between.”

 The student representatives are more important than you realise in the university’s ecosystem- they’re constantly battling for student issues and working on new ways to improve the student experience in order to make your university experience more enjoyable and fulfilling.